A theoretical framework for self-supervised MR image reconstruction using sub-sampling via variable density Noisier2Noise: Appendices

-where $K = (\mathds{1} - \Pt P)^{-1}(\mathds{1} - P)$ for $P = \Eds[M]$ and $\Pt = \Eds[\Mt]$.
+where $K = (\mathds{1} - \Pt P)^{-1}(\mathds{1} - P)$ for $P = \Eds[\Mo]$ and $\Pt = \Eds[\Mt]$.

-\begin{proof} This proof is based on Section 3.4 of Noisier2Noise \cite{moran2020noisier2noise}, but with substantially more mathematical detail and generalized to variable density sampling.
-Following the convention from the compressed sensing literature, this paper uses $p_j$ to refer to the probability that the $j$th location in k-space is sampled.
+\begin{proof} This proof is based on Section 3.4 of Noisier2Noise \cite{moran2020noisier2noise}, but with more mathematical detail and generalized to variable density sampling.
+Following the compressed sensing literature, this paper uses $p_j$ to refer to the probability that the $j$th location in k-space is sampled.
 This differs to \cite{moran2020noisier2noise}, which uses $p$ to denote the probability that a pixel is \textit{zeroed}.